DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/Online-Offline Weatherstation/README.md

+# This project no longer works (deprecated) because OpenWeatherMaps API is no longer freely open to the public.

 # ESP32-S3 Online-Offline Weatherstation
 ## (not recommended until stable S3 release)
 - Connects to OpenWeatherMaps for location and timezone aware weather status